 Explore the top 10 factors that influence car insurance rates

-How much can you save on car insurance in Rhode Island?
+Average savings on car insurance in Rhode Island

-By comparing car insurance quotes, you can save an average of 36% per year for a full coverage policy in Rhode Island.
+If you compare car insurance quotes, you could enjoy an annual saving of around 36% on a full coverage policy in Rhode Island.

 While the actual savings may differ for each person, comparing price quotes before buying a policy can help you find affordable insurance.